Galapagos and Machu Picchu with 5 Day Coral I & II Cruise

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 3 (Wed): Quito-Baltra Airport-Highlands Tortoise Reserve (Santa Cruz).
+Day 3 (Wed): Quito-Baltra Airport-Black Turtle Cove (Santa Cruz Island).

-Day 4 (Thu): Vicente Roca Point (Isabela)-Espinosa Point (Fernandina Island).
+Day 4 (Thu): Punta Vicente Roca (Isabela Island)-Punta Espinosa (Fernandina Island).

-Espinosa Point (dry landing).
-From Espinosa Point, it is possible to admire a wide view of Isabela Island across the Bolivar Channel, an area that hosts some of the highest diversity of endemic sea fauna in the Galapagos.
-Here, the largest most primitive-looking marine iguanas are found mingling with sea lions and sally Lightfoot Crabs.
-Fernandina Island offers a wonderful opportunity to encounter flightless cormorants at their nesting sites.
-The Galapagos penguins and the “King” of predators on the islands, the Galapagos Hawk, can also be spotted.
+Punta Espinosa (Dry landing).
+From Punta Espinosa, it is possible to admire a wide view of Isabela Island across the Bolivar Channel, an area that boasts some of the highest diversity of endemic sea fauna in the Galapagos.
+Here the largest, most primitive-looking marine iguanas are found mingling with sea lions and Sally Lightfoot crabs.
+Fernandina displays a wonderful opportunity to encounter flightless cormorants at their nesting sites, Galapagos penguins, and the “King” of predators on the islands, the Galapagos hawk.
 Pa-hoe-hoe and AA lava formations cover the majority of Fernandina terrain.
-Vegetation is scarce inland, with the exception of a few brachycereus cacti.
-Along the shore, mangrove can be found.
-(Duration: two hour walk/one hour snorkeling).
+Vegetation is scarce inland, with few brachycereus cacti.
+On the shore, mangroves can be found.
 Overnight aboard the ship.
 (B,L,D)

 In the afternoon, you will have a city tour of Lima.
 The tour begins in Miraflores with a stop at the Parque del Amor, a seaside park with a huge statue of a kissing couple and continues with a drive by of the Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 The next stop is the Plaza de Armas in downtown Lima, where you will visit City Hall (Palacio Municipal), the Government Palace (Palacio de Gobierno), and the Cathedral of Lima.
 The last stop is the Convent of Santo Domingo.
 Following the tour, you will be returned to your hotel.
 Overnight in Lima.
 (B)